 Because 2020 isn’t insane enough, Netflix dropped Tiger King on us.
 And y’all: it’s something else!
 We have Tiger King memes, Tiger King quotes and… now we’ve got a Tiger King drinking game.
 If you’re currently isolated. are of legal drinking age, and are thinking, hey, this sounds like a good drinking game show- you’d be right.
-Grab your favorite beverage, stay socially distant from others, and queue up Netflix. ps- peep the Hamilton Drinking Game if that’s more your speed!
+Grab your favorite beverage, stay socially distant from others, and queue up Netflix. ps- peep the Bridgerton Drinking Game, Ted Lasso Drinking Game, the Hamilton Drinking Game or Emily in Paris drinking game if that’s more your speed!

 Tiger King Drinking Game

 As Carole Baskin says, hey, all you cool cats and kittens… grab a beverage and let’s get to playing.

 Here are the Tiger King drinking game rules.